INTERVIEW: Mrunal Thakur: I Want People To Talk About My Films Rather Than Being Trolled

 Q. After doing an intensely-challenging film like 'Love Sonia', how do you de-stress yourself?

 But today, when I meet the girls again and look at their smile, the constant effort of making this society a better place and living life happily, it's something that gives me power.
 I will be meeting the girls from 'Apne Aap' when I will be visiting Delhi for 'Batla House' promotions.
 They are my energy.
-They are the only ones who de-stress me by saying that they are happy that I did a film like this for them."
+They are the only ones who de-stress me by saying that they are happy that I did a film like this for them.

-I am happy that I started my career with 'Love Sonia' because I feel I am more responsible, educated and aware about this issue.
+I am happy that I started my career with 'Love Sonia' because I feel I am more responsible, educated and aware of this issue.
 In fact, because I am so inspired by Anand Kumar, I want to do something for the kids of sex-workers from red-light areas.
 Sometimes, they are denied their basic rights because of their parents' profession.
 We are currently working on it.
 So probably by September/ October, we will have a concrete thing planned.
-So, you cannot leave your characters behind."
+So, you cannot leave your characters behind.

 'I Am Happy That Even Today People Recognize Me As Bulbul From Kumkum Bhagya'